Pargat-Dhanjal/Jarvis/README.md

 This is my very first personal project which I coded back in 10th standard as my final project submission for ICSE Board exam.

 Well it is a CLI based app which can do fun stuff and comprises of various small little programs like patterns, functions, constructors and other things that I practiced while learning how to code.
 This is where it all started!
+All the orignal code along with the then designed card are presented to you!

 ## Features

 This is what you call a really feature rich program!
 It can not only interpret sentences and phrases but also be actually useful by performing basic tasks.